ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 This project holds infrastructure used by all other components of the security analytics platform.

-This document also serves as a starting point if you are new to the project and want to get the [platform setup](#platform-setup)
+This document also serves as a starting point if you are new to the project and want to follow the [platform setup](#platform-setup) guide.

 ## Infrastructure